aetperf/aetperf.github.io/_posts/2022-11-23-A-Cython-implementation-of-a-min-priority-queue.md

 ### Mutual references

-The path algorithm is only dealing with the elements, which are stored in the element array, and call the min priority queue operations: insert, extract-min and decrease-key.
+The path algorithm is only dealing with the elements, which are stored in the element array, and call the priority queue operations: insert, extract-min and decrease-key.
 The order of the elements in the element array is never changed, while items in the binary tree are permuted, in order to meet the min-heap property: a value of a given node `i` is not smaller than the value of its parent node `parent(i)`.

 So we need some kind of mutual references, in order to associate an element in the heap to a tree node, and vice-versa.
 Since we have an array storing the elements, we are going to use indices to refer to the associated tree nodes.
 As Robert Sedgewick explains in [5]: